Philosophy - Bachelor of Arts

 PHIL 247

-This course provides an introduction to twentieth century continental European philosophy through a close reading of some of the century's major philosophical contributors such as Husserl, Heidegger, Levinas, Derrida, Foucault and Badiou.
-Specific topics may include: phenomenology, hermeneutics, deconstruction, post-structuralism, and materialist dialectics.
+This course provides an introduction to twentieth century continental European philosophy through close reading of some of the century's major philosophers, such as Husserl, Heidegger, Levinas, Derrida, Foucault, and Badiou.
+Specific topics may include phenomenology, hermeneutics, deconstruction, post-structuralism, and materialist dialectics.

 PHIL 248